 The deadline for the recommendation letter is same as the application deadline.

-If the application deadline for your intended travel period has passed, you can still apply as long as you are fine with receiving the grant notification at the notification date of the next cycle.
-For eg, if your conference is on March 15 and you have missed the Nov 30th deadline, you can submit the application till Feb 15 and you will be notified about the result on Feb 30th.
-If you are doing so, please send an email to firstname.lastname@example.org so that your application is moved to the appropriate cycle.
+If the application deadline for your intended travel period has passed, you can still apply but will only be informed of the application outcome at the notification date of the next cycle.
+If you are applying off-cycle, it is your responsibility to email gsc-travel [at] mit [dot] edu so that your application is moved to the appropriate cycle.

 Proposals are evaluated by several graders, who were themselves previous travel grant recipients, on the basis of the following criteria:

 The top-scoring application receives the full amount of requested support and other applications receive a reduced amount of support proportional to the to the difference from the top application’s score.
 If an application would receive an insubstantial amount of support based on the point difference, then the application does not receive an award.